Peer Observation of Teaching

-- Dr. Dawn Henderson, Assistant Professor, Nursing.
+- Dr. Dawn Henderson, Associate Professor, Nursing.
 Dr. Henderson teaches in both online and face-to-face nursing courses, employing active learning strategies to help students learn skills, concepts, and content knowledge necessary to prepare them to be strong critical thinkers in their future roles as nurses.

 - Kim Land, Instructor, Marketing.
 Prof. Land uses service learning and project-based learning strategies to introduce students to principles of marketing and marketing communication in ways that give real-world, hands-on experience that students really value.
 She offers courses both online and face-to-face.

-- Dr. Courtney McDonald, Assistant Professor, Criminal Justice.
+- Dr. Courtney McDonald, Associate Professor, Criminal Justice.
 Dr. McDonald teaches in both online and face-to-face environments.
 She is a proponent of the interactive lecture, engaging students with discussions while integrating new content and information throughout the course.
 She is also committed to high-impact practices in her teaching, including active learning and service learning courses, as well as new study abroad opportunities for criminal justice majors.

 - Dr. Colleen O’Brien, Professor, English.
 Dr. O’Brien uses active learning and student-centered pedagogy to create UDL-friendly and inclusive classroom environments that encourage student ownership of their learning.
 She creates scaffolded assignments with collaborative segments in class and flexible options for applying concepts and skills outside of class.

-- Dr. Joshua Ruppel, Associate Professor, Chemistry.
+- Dr. Joshua Ruppel, Professor, Chemistry.
 As an Active Learning Fellow, Dr. Ruppel brings collaborative learning strategies to his organic chemistry and other STEM courses.
 By engaging students in practice and application, students engage with content more deeply and learn more fully.

 - Dr. Susan Ruppel, Professor, Psychology.
 Dr. Ruppel uses interactive lectures and discussions in her psychology classes.
 She creates a learning environment that welcomes student input and dialogue in exploring and learning course content.